svin24/svin24.github.io/content/blog/Smarter-every-day-and-4privacy.md

   this.

-4privacy should generally institute a policy of greater transparency and openness by default, preferring to keep private only what absolutely must.
+4privacy should generally institute a policy of greater transparency and openness by default, preferring to keep private only what they absolutely must.
 There is no shame in iterating on an incomplete product in the view of the public.
 On the contrary, I am quite proud that my business works in this manner.

 The fundraising campaign quickly met its goal and will presumably only continue to grow in the coming weeks &mdash; it's reasonably certain that it will close